 BUILDINGS AND ENERGY THEME ACTION SUMMARY 2023 PROGRESS PROGRESS #25 BETTER RESOURCE USE Reduce per-person water use during summer months.
 4 Advanced water meters are 99% installed and paperless notifications of continuous water use became available in Q4.
-Thirty property-side service lines were replaced through the grant and loan program. #42 BETTER PREPARED 2022 JUMP START ACTION Partner to distribute clean air kits, including filter fans.
+Thirty property-side service lines were replaced through the grant and loan program. #42 BETTER PREPARED JUMP START ACTION Partner to distribute clean air kits, including filter fans.
 3 229 filter fans were distributed to Tacoma residents from July to December 2023 for a total of 769 filter fans distributed since 2022. #46 BETTER PREPARED Plan for future clean energy needs with adequate and equitable electricity distribution and transmission.
 4 An electrification study was completed that forecasts the expected new loads from buildings and transportation under many scenarios.
-Managed residential EV charging is the 3rd largest Demand Reduction potential identified, providing 7 Megawatts (MW), or 15% of the total potential by 2041.
-CONSUMPTION AND MATERIAL MANAGEMENT THEME ACTION SUMMARY 2023 PROGRESS PROGRESS #2 BETTER TOGETHER Fund community participation and partners in waste prevention.
+Managed residential EV charging is the 3rd largest Demand Reduction potential identified, providing 7 Megawatts (MW), or 15% of the total potential by 2041. 🐔 CONSUMPTION AN D MATERIAL MAN NAGEMENT THEME ACTION SUMMARY 2023 PROGRESS PROGRESS #2 BETTER TOGETHER Fund community participation and partners in waste prevention.
 4 Solid Waste Management (SWM) continued to build on the partnerships developed through the Community Ambassador Program and received a \$2 Million grant from the EPA to expand the program. #24A BETTER RESOURCE USE Increase food waste prevention and diversion programs and projects including food labels, infrastructure, ordinances, incentives, and food rescue supported by increased staff capacity.
 3 Received EPA Recycling Education and Outreach (REO) grant that will fund this position.
-Promoted National Food Waste Prevention Week with social media campaign. #24D BETTER 2022 JUMP START ACTION Develop and support programs for food waste prevention, rescue, and Beginning in 2023, a solid waste composition study collects data on the sources and volumes of food waste for best diversion options.
-Solid Waste partnered with Mill to introduce a pilot food waste programs for food waste prevention, rescue, and BELLER #24B grinder-dehydrator, with results anticipated in 2024.
-Additionally, staff RESOURCE USE diversion to keep food out of the landfill and improve participated in a statewide organic stakeholders' group to contribute local food security. to the development of 2024 legislation on recovering food for human consumption.
-New online marketplace platform owner has chosen not to pursue BETTER Increase commercial and industrial reuse and recycling contract with Seattle Good Business Network and WA Dept of through a marketplace.
-RESOURCE USE Commerce, which affects the pilot in Tacoma.
+Promoted National Food Waste Prevention Week with social media campaign. #24B BETTER JUMP START ACTION Develop and support programs for food waste prevention, rescue, and diversion to 2 Beginning in 2023, a solid waste composition study collects data on the sources and volumes of food waste for best diversion options.
+Solid Waste partnered with Mill to introduce a pilot food waste grinder-dehydrator, with results anticipated in 2024.
+Additionally, staff participated in a statewide organic stakeholders' group to contribute to the development of 2024 legislation on recovering food for human consumption.

+New marketplace platform owner has chosen not to pursue contract with Seattle Good Business Network and WA Dept of Commerce, which affects the pilot in Tacoma.